sigolyori/missing-semester/_2020/data-wrangling.md

 "port" followed by a sequence of digits.
 Then possibly the suffix `[preauth]`, and then the end of the line.

-Notice that with this technique, as username of "Disconnected from" won't confuse us any more.
+Remember that with this technique, as username of "Disconnected from" won't confuse us any more.
 Can you see why?

 There is one problem with this though, and that is that the entire log